apache/parquet-site/content/en/blog/features/alp_encoding.md

 ### Decimal encoding

-The core idea that ALP utilizes is that a lot of data that is represented as FLOAT/DOUBLE is not *real* FLOAT/DOUBLEs and was originally DECIMAL that can be represented with an integer and an exponent.
-The logic will be followed by a simple example.
+The core idea that ALP utilizes is that a lot of data that is represented as FLOAT/DOUBLE is not *real* FLOAT/DOUBLE and was originally DECIMAL that can be represented with an integer and an exponent.
+Let's follow the logic with a simple example.

-ALP finds the smallest integer and keeps and exponent and factor to return it to it's decimal value.
+ALP finds the smallest integer and keeps an exponent and factor to return it to its decimal value.

-> 8.0605 can't be physically represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229) as is, and is instead approximated as 8.06049999999999933209 -- not a real DOUBLE.
+> 8.0605 can't be physically represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229) as is, and is instead approximated as 8.06049999999999933209.
 >
-> To find the smallest representation you have to take the value and brute-force searches over exponents, computing `significand = round(value × 10^e)`.
+> To find the smallest representation you take the value and brute-force search over exponents, computing `significand = round(value × 10^e)`.
 >
 > For this value it arrives at significand 80605 with exponent 4.

-To improve compression ALP stores a single exponent per vs storing one per value.
-To increase selectivity of the algorithm using a larger exponent is preferential.
+To improve compression ALP stores a single exponent per vector vs storing one per value.
+To increase coverage of the algorithm using a larger exponent is preferable.
 This introduces another issue of integers containing too many trailing 0-digits and reducing compression.

-ALP solves this by introducing factor and using it to get rid of as much trailing zeros as possible.
+ALP solves this by introducing a factor and using it to get rid of as many trailing zeros as possible.

 > We have a vector with multiple values.
-The exponent to capture as many values as possible is 14.
+The exponent is trying to capture as many values as possible.
+The value with the highest precision needs exponent 14.
 >
-> That makes the 8.06049999999999933209 represented as 806050000000000
+> That makes 8.06049999999999933209 represented as 806050000000000.
 >
-> ALP then searches for a factor to get rid of as many trailing zeros for all values within the vector losslessly.
+> ALP then searches for a factor to get rid of as many trailing zeros as possible for all values within the vector losslessly.
 It happens to be 10.
 >
 > The encoded value can be calculated via `significand = round(value × 10^e × 10^-f)`.
 >
-> This makes our value 80605 with (e = 14 and f = 10) for this vector.
+> This makes our value 80605 with e = 14 and f = 10 for this vector.

-To make sure that the encoded value still represents the FLOAT/DOUBLE value losslessy we round trip each value during this step.
+To make sure that the encoded value still represents the FLOAT/DOUBLE value losslessly we round trip each value during this step.

-> 𝐴𝐿𝑃𝑑𝑒𝑐 = 𝑑 × 10𝑓 × 10−𝑒
+> Decoding applies the inverse formula `value = significand × 10^f × 10^-e`.
 >
-> 𝐴𝐿𝑃𝑑𝑒𝑐 = 80605 × 1010 × 10−14
+> `80605 × 10^10 × 10^-14 = 8.06049999999999933209`
 >
-> 𝐴𝐿𝑃𝑑𝑒𝑐 = 𝑛 = 8.06049999999999933209
+> The result matches the stored double exactly: the value round-trips losslessly.

+Some values don't survive the round-trip.
+Instead, they are written to the exception array at the end of the vector.
+The exceptions positions are stored prior to the exception array.

-While very performant not all floating point data can be exploited by ALP, for example vector embeddings typically span the full floating point range and do not encode well with ALP.
-Such usecases can continue to use existing Parquet features such as PLAIN or [BYTE_STREAM_SPLIT](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT) encoding followed by ZSTD or SNAPPY general purpose decompression.
+While very performant, not all floating point data can be exploited by ALP, for example vector embeddings typically span the full floating point range and do not encode well with ALP.
+Such use cases can continue to use existing Parquet features such as PLAIN or [BYTE_STREAM_SPLIT](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT) encoding followed by ZSTD or SNAPPY general purpose compression.

 ### Random access

-"ALP encoding avoids that by encoding values into one or more vectors (between 8 and 32K, defaults to 1024, chosen by the writer), sized for SIMD and for fitting in L1 cache.
-Each vector stores the necessary metadata to decode any row inside."
+ALP encoding avoids that by encoding values into one or more vectors (between 8 and 32K, defaults to 1024, chosen by the writer), sized for SIMD and for fitting in L1 cache.
+Each vector stores the necessary metadata to decode any row inside.

 **Before**, reading a single value: